JustEnoughLinuxOS/distribution/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Please read before opening this feature request.**
+Review the [issue guidelines](https://github.com/JustEnoughLinuxOS/distribution/issues/122) before opening this issue.
+Failure to follow the process will result in a closed request.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]